-Robert holds a Bachelor of Business (Accounting).
+Rob holds a Bachelor of Business (Accounting).
 He worked in professional accounting firms and the non-bank finance sector, before becoming General Manager of the Bendigo Student Association at La Trobe University in 2001.
 He participated in the inaugural Emerging Pacific Leaders’ Dialogue in 2006 and served as the Australian representative on the 2014 EPLD conference speakers’ committee.
-In 2009, Robert undertook a study of Leadership Development Programs for university students in the USA, looking at purposes, structures and fit within their university environments.
-During 2011, Robert was appointed Senior Manager, Regional Operations with La Trobe University, and subsequently to Head of Campus, Bendigo.
+In 2009, Rob undertook a study of Leadership Development Programs for university students in the USA, looking at purposes, structures and fit within their university environments.
+During 2011, Rob was appointed Senior Manager, Regional Operations with La Trobe University, and subsequently to Head of Campus, Bendigo.
 Robert is a Fellow of CPA Australia, member of International Leadership Association, College Student Educators International, International Town & Gown Association, Association for Smart Learning Ecosytems and Regional Development, and Bendigo Education Council.
 In 2015 he was admitted as a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA) and presented a paper at the International Town and Gown Association Annual Conference in Washington DC.
-Robert has served on numerous community Boards with an emphasis on creating educational opportunity and economic and social development of Regional Victoria.
+Rob has served on numerous community Boards with an emphasis on creating educational opportunity and economic and social development of Regional Victoria

 Rosanne Kava is a highly motivated and accomplished executive leader with 7 years experience as a CEO in local government; she has held a number of senior Federal government management roles and a 3 year diplomatic posting in Rome.
-Since commencing her consulting business, Kava Konsulting, Rosanne has worked on projects including facilitating strategic planning and team building sessions; conducting organisational reviews, CEO performance reviews, and workplace investigations.
+Since commencing her consulting business, Kava Konsulting, Rosanne has worked on projects including facilitating strategic planning and team building sessions; conducting organisational and service reviews, CEO performance reviews, and workplace investigations.
 Rosanne is an accredited executive coach and also runs governance training sessions.
 She has undertaken a number of locum placements in local government executive positions pending recruitment.
 Rosanne is a graduate of the Australian Rural Leadership Program and is a former Board Member of the Australian Rural Leadership Foundation.
 She has held a number of Board positions and currently serves on the Board of Swan Hill District and chairs the Balranald Shire Council Audit Committee.
 Rosanne is an enthusiastic Rotarian and is the District Governor Nominee for District 9780.

 Anette Kortenhaus (LMCLP 2015)